NickPyll/Microsoft-70-773-ExamPrep/Exam_Prep.md

       + B) They both return the type of each variable in the dataset.
       + C) They both return the minimum of each numeric variable in the dataset.
       + D) They both return the mean of each numeric variable in the dataset.

   7. You have an existing `xdf` file, and you just collected a new set of data that you would like to concatenate with your existing file.
-What are values should the following arguments take to correctly stack one csv file on "top" of another when running `rxImport()`?
+What values should the following arguments take to correctly stack one csv file on "top" of another when running `rxImport()`?
       + A) append = "row"
       + B) append = "cols"
       + C) overwrite = TRUE